rbrown146/Gov_Election_Analytics/index.md

 ![](./narratives/studied_counties.png)

 Before analyzing the shift in voteshare in each type of county, it helps to look at the overall voteshare from both 2016 and 2020.
 These results are plotted below.

 ![](./narratives/2pv_2016.png)

 ![](./narratives/2pv_2020.png)

+As one might expect, rural areas were overwhelmingly Republican and urban areas Democratic in both elections.
+Suburban areas fell somewhere in between but voted for the Republican candidate each time.
+Compared to 2016, suburban and urban areas swung to the left by roughly 1 point and rural areas to the right by 1 point in 2020.

 ![](./narratives/vote_shift.png)